DanceExplosion/ProjectDanceExplosion/ProjectDanceExplosion/ReadMe.txt

 I've been looking at how assimp structures the imported model and have been experimenting with various things

-- Bones don't seem to be present in the mesh at the moment. only Nodes.
-I believe Bones are what we need for motion and Nodes can be turned into Bones
+- EDIT: Bones are present in the model.
+The model I was looking at before just didn't have any.

 - the aiMesh class holds the vertices and the bones (aiBone),
 - As well as various other things (textures etc. but that's not important for the moment).